The Mission of Westerners International:

 The Purpose of Westerners International:

-The purpose of the Westerners is fun and scholarship related to the American frontier West.
+The purpose of the Westerners is fun and scholarship related to the North American frontier West.
 "Westerners share a dislike for stuffed-shirtism, over-seriousness, shiftless thinking, and above all ignorance," wrote the late Ray Allen Billington, historian.
 Western traditions prevail in all meetings of Westerners.

 Who Can Join The Westerners?